xiaoleiren/EIE331/install_Keil_on_Mac.md

 # **How to run EIE331 software on a Mac**

+"It is highly recommended that you consider installing these software tools on Windows first, as attempting to run them on a Mac can lead to numerous challenges and frustrations."

 So here is a summary of what you need:

 1. A Mac preferably one that has an **Intel Core Duo processor** or better.